-Catherine also provides services in community and organizational engagement.
+Catherine also provides services in public and organizational engagement.
 Her work is based on the principles and values of IAP2, the global authority on tools and best practices for people who develop and conduct public participation processes.
-She has a Certificate in Public Particiption from IAP2.
+She is a CP3, certified public engagement practitioner, and has a Certificate in Public Particiption from IAP2.
 Catherine supports her clients to design processes that support sustainable decisions by involving those who are affected by a decision in the decision-making process.

 Catherine has a deep curiousity for life and learning.
 She is known for presenting herself in a genuine way, acting with integrity, and treating all people the same according to notions of fairness and justice.
 She deeply values being kind, compassionate and respectful.